CALL NOW 214-329-0376

 Trafficking Club Drugs

-Penalty Group 2 is the category that includes MDMA/Molly, ecstasy, and other club drugs.
-These drugs are typically manufactured domestically, and are dangerous because of the high death rates suffered by their users.
-These drugs are often made with harmful ingredients to increase profits for the dealer, so club drugs are considered a hazard to society and are punished heavily by Texas law.
+Often made with harmful ingredients to increase profits for the dealer, club drugs are considered a risk to the lives of our society and are punished heavily by Texas law.

 – Jail sentence of 180 days